Melvilasom: Play

 The film is based on the play of the same name that marked the theatre debut of Soorya Krishna Moorthy.
 It was staged for the first time at Gorky Bhavan in 2005.
 It became a major success, and has been staged at more than 400 stages around the world.
 The play was based on the Hindi play Court Martial (1991) by Swadesh Deepak.
-It was also inspired by real-life incidents narrated by Krishnamoorthy's mentor Gopi Poojapura, a former soldier in the Indian army.
-The film also gives credit to Court Martial and Gopi Poojapura.
+It was also inspired by real-life incidents narrated by Krishnamoorthy's mentor Gopi Poojapura, a former soldier in the Indian Army.
+The film credits both Court Martial and Gopi Poojapura.

+Swadesh Deepak's Court Martial (1991) was an adaptation of the 1989 play A Few Good Men by Aaron Sorkin, about US marine David Cox, which served as the basis of the 1992 film of the same name.
+Deepak's play had earlier been made into the 2008 Hindi film Shaurya.

 Filming

-The film was shot from in a single room at the University Men's Hostel in Thiruvananthapuram, in ten days.
+The film was shot in a single room at the University Men's Hostel in Thiruvananthapuram over ten days.

 Critical reception

 The film received wide critical acclaim.
 Sify labelled the film a "welcome experiment in Malayalam".
-The film is described as "technically brilliant".Film director Madhav Ramadasan giving a good contribution as a dissimilar making style in Malayalam typical film making.
-This film appears a big blow in film making traditional line of attack in India and Kerala.
+The film is described as "technically brilliant", noting film director Madhav Ramadasan's distinct cinematic style in Malayalam and Indian cinema.
 In regard to performances, the critic praises Suresh Gopi saying he "is absolutely brilliant as Captain Vikas Roy and he scores with his amazing dialogue delivery."
 Parthiban is appreciated as "he gives subtle acting an altogether different meaning, even though his dialogues are limited to only a few minutes.
 His lines towards the end can leave you with a lump in the throat."